-After ensuring that your endnote settings are correct, be sure to save your time by using the keyboard shortcut for inserting Endnotes!
-Word for Mac uses COMMAND + Option + E, and MS Office Word 2010 uses ALT + CTRL + D. For more information about using and customizing keyboard shortcuts, click here.
+After ensuring that your note settings are correct, be sure to save your time by using the keyboard shortcut for inserting notes!
+Word for Mac uses COMMAND + Option + E for endnotes or COMMAND + Option + F, and MS Office Word 2010 uses ALT + CTRL + D for endnotes or Alt+Ctrl+F for footnotes.
+For more information about using and customizing keyboard shortcuts, click here.